 So are memory foam mattresses toxic?
 Are chemicals and VOC’s found in mattresses safe?

-We at Essentia make foam, so we’re privy to a lot of what goes into foam mattresses, the good and the bad.
+We at Essentia make organic foam, so we’re privy to a lot of what goes into foam mattresses, the good and the bad.

 Fire retardants in mattresses, couches and kids pajamas explains Senator Durbin.

 VOC's (volatile organic compounds) can now be found in nearly all common household products; from carpets to microwaves, paints, couches... including mattresses according to the EPA.

 With chemicals and pesticides now being found in umbilical cord blood, chemicals are becoming a concern for many...and rightly so.

 Are mattresses safe?
 Really safe?
 Safe for Kids, Adults...Dogs?

 As we mentioned earlier, mattress manufacturers aren't always required to provide full transparency about the materials in their products.
 While you'll often find information about the inner filling, like polyurethane foam, listed on the tag, there's usually no obligation to disclose the specific flame retardants used.

 This lack of transparency can leave consumers uncertain about what's inside their mattresses.
 What's more, some of these undisclosed components could potentially be harmful to both our health and the environment.
 Let's break it down:

 Volatile Organic Compounds (VOCs): Many mattresses with polyurethane foam can emit volatile organic compounds, or VOCs, sometimes for extended periods.
 Exposure to certain VOCs may lead to respiratory irritation, trigger asthma symptoms, and even increase the long-term risk of cancer.
 Even mattresses labeled as "memory foam" typically contain polyurethane foam, which emits VOCs.